RostamVPN/mullvadvpn-app/android/README.md

-# Mullvad VPN Android app
+# Rostam VPN Android app

 This directory contains the Android project as well as related files and information.
 Apart from the content of this directory, the Android project also relies on building [wireguard-go](../wireguard/)